Non-equilibrium statistical mechanics of the turbulent energy cascade: irreversibility and response functions: Conclusions

 There are at least two interesting perspectives emerging from our study.
 Within the context of simplified models it would be interesting to explore, using the two tools we introduced, the shell model with the nonlinear term changed so to preserve energy and enstrophy, i.e. to mimic the two-dimensional Navier-Stokes equation \cite{ABCFPV,DitMog,gilbert2002inverse}.
 In two dimensions an inverse (i.e. toward the large scales) energy cascade accompanied by a direct cascade of enstrophy takes place.
-However, in the shell model it has been shown that the latter is expected to display a spectrum akin to the enstrophy equipartition one \cite{DitMog} (see also \cite{gilbert2002inverse} for a detailed characterization of the 2D shell model), it is thus interesting to inquire whether the equilibrium or non-equilibrium character can be distinguished using the tools introduced in this work.
-Even more interesting would be to adapt our tools to the case of three-dimensional Navier-Stokes turbulence and, in particular, to explore their behavior at scales larger than the forcing scale where some features seem to be ascribable to equilibrium \cite{dallas2015statistical,alexakis2019thermal,gorce2022statistical} while others show deviations from equilibrium \cite{ding2023departure}.
+However, in the shell model it has been shown that the latter is expected to display a spectrum akin to the enstrophy equipartition one \cite{DitMog}.
+Similarly to the extension of hydrodynamic turbulence to noninteger dimensions \cite{lvov2002quasigaussian, frisch2012decimation}, in shell models a tuning of the coupling parameter of nonlinear interactions can be associated to a continuous variation of the system dimensionality.
+An interplay of equilibrium and cascades is observed at varying this parameter \cite{gilbert2002inverse, tomray}.
+It is thus interesting to inquire whether the equilibrium or non-equilibrium character can be distinguished using the tools introduced in this work.
+Even more interesting would be to adapt our tools to the case of three-dimensional Navier-Stokes turbulence and, in particular, to explore their behavior at scales larger than the forcing scale where some features seem to be ascribable to equilibrium \cite{dallas2015statistical,alexakis2019thermal,gorce2022statistical} while others show deviations from equilibrium \cite{ding2023departure, hosking_schekochihin_2023}.
 It could be not surprising, but surely very interesting, to discover that some properties are well captured by the equilibrium physics and others are not.